peripheryapp/periphery/README.md

 ### Erroneous results in one or more files, such as false positives and incorrect source file locations

-It's possible for the index store to become corrupt, or out of sync with the source file.
+It's possible for the index store to become corrupt or out of sync with the source file.
 This can happen, for example, if you forcefully terminate (^C) a scan.
 To rectify this, you can pass the `--clean-build` flag to the scan command to force removal of existing build artifacts.

 ### Code referenced within a preprocessor macro conditional branch is unused

-When Periphery builds your project it uses the default build configuration, which is typically 'debug'.
+When Periphery builds your project, it uses the default build configuration, which is typically 'debug'.
 If you use preprocessor macros to conditionally compile code, Periphery will only have visibility into the branches that are compiled.
 In the example below, `releaseName` will be reported as unused as it is only referenced within the non-debug branch of the macro.

 ```swift
 struct BuildInfo {